 Is there a fee for the legal consultation?

-Yes, the fee is based on the hourly rates of our family lawyers, which range from $285 to $470 per hour (depending on the lawyer’s experience).
-On average, the meeting takes approximately 1 hour, so you can expect to pay between $285 to $470 for the consultation.
+Yes, the fee ranges between $410 to $550 per hour (depending on the lawyer’s experience).
+On average, the meeting takes approximately 1 hour, so you can expect to pay between $410 to $550 for the consultation (depending on the lawyer’s experience and rate).

 Do you offer free consultations?